halilkocaoz/learn-go-with-tests/gb-readme.md

 Programlama egsersizleri(katalar) eğlenceli ama genellikle dili öğrenmekle sınırlıdır.
 Programlama egzersizlerini çözerken goroutinelerini kullanman pek olası değil.

-Bir diğer problemse, değişken seviyelerde çoşkuya sahip olmak.
+Bir diğer problemse, değişken seviyelerde coşkuya sahip olmak.
 Another problem is when you have varying levels of enthusiasm.
 Some people just learn way more of the language than others and when demonstrating what they have done end up confusing people with features the others are not familiar with.

 Bu öğrenme sürecinizin sistematik olarak düzene sokulmamış ve geçiçi olduğunu hissettirir.